seunghunoh57/SQL-Injection/README.md

 Knowing all this means that all we have to do is create a random input into the MD5 hash such that it returns a raw binary input that includes ``` '=' ```.

-The Python script generates such a random input by putting together a randomly generated integer and finding its hash, repeating this process until its MD5 hash includes ```'='```
+The Python script generates a correct injection input by putting together a randomly generated integer and finding its hash, repeating this process until its MD5 hash includes ```'='```

 ## Note
 On average, the program should take anywhere from a few seconds to a couple minutes.

 For more information, feel free to contact me!